-- 7 Dimensions CM: This section displays Dimensions CM projects and requests that are associated with this requirement. - 8 History: This section displays information such as the date and time the requirement was modified, who modified it, and its status. - 9 Polls: To create a poll associated with the requirement, modify an existing poll, vote in a poll, or view poll results, expand this section.
-See "Polling" on page 68. - 10 Show navigation bar / Hide navigation bar: Click to show/hide the navigation bar at the bottom of the dialog.
-You can browse through the requirements in sequence with the First, Previous, Next, and Last controls. - 11 Click one of the following buttons: - Copy to close the dialog and copy the attribute values for use in creating a new requirement.
-The New ClassName dialog opens (see "Creating a New Requirement" on page 50).
+- 7 Dimensions CM: This section displays Dimensions CM projects and requests that are associated with this requirement. - 8 History: This section displays information such as the date and time the requirement was modified, who modified it, and its status. - Polls: To create a poll associated with the requirement, modify an existing poll, vote in a poll, or view poll results, expand this section.
+See "Polling" on page 85. - 10 Show navigation bar / Hide navigation bar: Click to show/hide the navigation bar at the bottom of the dialog.
+You can browse through the requirements in sequence with the First, Previous, Next, and Last controls. - 11 Click one of the following buttons: - Copy to copy the attribute values for use in creating a new requirement.
+If there user does not have the Create right but the CreateCR right for classes, a proposal will be created instead.
+The New ClassName dialog opens (see "Creating a New Requirement" on page 61).